gesagraf/simplest_bayes/README.md

 I would be happy to hear from you if you want to modify or redistribute the contents of this app.

-This software comes to you with an OpenSource license, because I am believer in the strength of commons.
+This software comes to you with an OpenSource license.